Behavior and Proper Caregiver Responses

 Responding to Poor Decisions

-Because dementia involves this deterioration of certain parts of the brain, it can affect judgement.
-Therefore, if your loved one or the one you are for begins to make odd or unusual behaviors, do the best you can to deal with it in a productive way.
+Because dementia involves the deterioration of certain parts of the brain, it can affect judgment.
+Therefore, if your loved one or the one you are for begins to make odd or unusual behaviors, do your best to deal with it productively.

-If you want to intervene in some decision they have made or are not seeming to make, again take a calm approach and get them to tell you what’s going on and how they are feeling.
-Don’y always expect you will get the answer you want right away.
+If you want to intervene in some decision they have made or are not seeming to make, again take a calm approach and get them to tell you what’s going on and how they feel.
+Don’t always expect you to get the answer you want right away.
 And don’t expect that behavior will change right away.
 Be calm and patient.
 Know that the best possible thing you can do to assess and respond to any situation calmly.

 Understanding When You Need Help From Others

 If you are a family member dealing with your loved one’s dementia and care, you may find yourself overwhelmed.
 You may find yourself questioning whether some form of residential care is appropriate for your loved one.
 On the other hand, you may also be questioning whether care services at their home may be helpful as well.
 You will ultimately have to decide.
 But, what many seem to miss is that it doesn’t have to come down to a residential care facility or you solely taking care of your loved one.
-Hence, there are many home care aides that are able to and trained to be able to help with individuals with Alzheimers and dementia.
+Hence, many home care aides can and trained to be able to help individuals with Alzheimer’s and dementia.

-If you have any questions about how Homecare Powered by AUAF can be of service, give us a call at 773.274.9262.
+If you have any questions about how Homecare Powered by AUAF can be of service, call us at 773.274.9262.